-Titus \t(i)-tus\ as a boy's name is pronounced TYE-tus.
+Titus [ti-tus] as a boys' name is pronounced TYE-tus.
 It is of Latin origin.
 Possibly "defender".
 Biblical: a Greek Christian missionary to whom Paul wrote the canonical letter Titus.
 Also the name of an early Roman emperor (first century AD).
 Before assuming the imperial throne, he led the forces that put down a Jewish revolt and destroyed the temple in Jerusalem.
 He had a Jewish lover, Berenice, who was a princess of the royal house of Herod.
 Their story was brought to the stage by 17th-century French playwrights Racine and Corneille.
 Use of this name is mostly 18th and 19th centuries.

-Titus is a somewhat popular first name for men (#1097 out of 1220) and an even more popular surname or last name for all people (#2179 out of 88799).
-(1990 U.S. Census)
+Titus is a somewhat popular first name for males (#1097 out of 1220, Top 90%) and an even more popular last name for all people (#2172 out of 150436, Top 1%).
+(2000 U.S. Demographics)

 Titus reached its highest rank of #281 in the U.S. in the year 2015.
 (2015 U.S. SSA Records)

 Which version is better?with its variant forms and related boy names.
 Tito is the only other popular varying form of Titus (#281 via latest list) listed in the Top 2000.
 Adoption of these forms of Titus is at its most widespread presently (usage of 0.07%).
 Titus has been the most well-known version.

 Similar NamesRecommended names are Altus, Artus, Cetus, Clitus, Firus, Linus, Pius, Rinus, Sixtus, Tacitus, Tijs, Tipu, Tyrus and Vitus.
 These names tend to be less commonly used than Titus.